rlcosta177/ethical-hacking/ctf-wifihacking101.md

     - `-a 00:11:22:33:44:55`: The MAC address of the target access point.
     - `wlan0mon`: Your wireless interface in monitor mode.
   </details>

+---

+## Life cycle
+1. use airmon-ng to enter monitor mode
+2. use airdump-ng to capture packets passing through the interface(monitor mode interface) into pcap files
+4. use aircrack-ng to crack the password from the pcap file
+5.